Inverse Problems with Learned Forward Operators

 which provides a local reconstruction depending on $x_0$.
 From here it is natural to expand this construction into a sequence

 We emphasise here that updating the sequence, i.e., solving the linearised and thus convex optimisation problem can be done efficiently with first-order optimisation methods.

-This approach is useful, if a computationally cheap linear model is available to solve \eqref{eq:sequence}.
+This approach is useful if a computationally effective linear model $\ApproxOp$ is available which makes \eqref{eq:sequence} tractable.
 The update for the sequence then only requires one evaluation of the the accurate nonlinear forward model and the solution of the linearised problem, which is cheaper then computing the Fr\'echet derivative of the nonlinear model $A$.
-The publication \cite{arjas2023sequential} shows that even a fixed linear approximation $\ApproxOp$ performs well compared to updated approximations $\ApproxOp_k$ between each sequential step.
-We also note that if one does not have access to the accurate model, or its evaluation even once is too expensive, a successive estimation of the model error could be computed or estimated, see also \cite{smyl2021learning}.
+The publication \cite{arjas2023sequential} shows that a fixed linear approximation $\ApproxOp$ performs well when compared to a scheme that updates the approximations between each sequential step.
+We also note that if one does not have access to the accurate model, or its evaluation even once is too expensive, a successive estimation of the model error could be computed or estimated \cite{smyl2021learning}.
 Such a sequential update of the approximation error is left for future research.